apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 **Urbanists** generally advocate for a denser, less car-oriented city.
 In practical terms this means substantially increasing the pace that new housing is approved, accelerating the rollout of the new Vancouver Plan priorities such as more density and “complete streets”, and in general being willing to “rock the boat” to build so much housing that affordability meaningfully improves.
 Most parties today claim affordability as a priority, but urbanist parties tend to specify exactly *how* they intend to create much more housing supply.
 Urbanist voters are most likely to be looking at [OneCity](#onecity), [Forward Together](#forward), and [Progress Vancouver](#progress).

 **Conservationists**, by contrast, are concerned about change in their backyards.
 Conservationists prefer a measured approach to development, leveraging community consultation to defend the housing they already have – even if their critics call them NIMBYs.
-While this is a popular mindset among landowners, it’s also common amongst older renters who are currently well-housed and are most concerned about their own neighbourhood or rent changing.
+While this is a popular mindset among landowners, it’s also common amongst older renters who are currently well-housed and are most concerned about their neighbourhood or rent changing.
 Extreme conservationist voters will be excited about [TEAM](#team), whereas folks that merely have concerns about the pace of change may be looking at the [Green Party](#green), [COPE](#cope), or the [NPA](#npa).

-**Left** wing parties tend to favour allocating more spending and protections to those in need.
+**Left**-wing parties tend to favour allocating more spending and protections to those in need.
 In the context of Vancouver politics, this can mean approving and funding housing for the homeless, reallocating spending from police towards mental health and harm reduction services, and putting the interests of renters before those of landowners.
 [COPE](#cope), [OneCity](#onecity), and [Forward Vancouver](#forward) are examples of prominent left-wing parties this election.

-**Right** wing voters are a minority in Vancouver, but on a *relative* basis, we have voters and parties that are less progressive than others, and in that way they form Vancouver’s right.
+**Right**-wing voters are a minority in Vancouver, but on a *relative* basis, we have voters and parties that are less progressive than others, and in that way they form Vancouver’s right.
 The go-to campaign issues for these parties are “public safety” and keeping our [property taxes famously low](https://www.sightline.org/2022/05/09/how-low-taxes-lead-to-high-home-prices-in-vancouver-bc/).
-The [NPA](#npa), Vancouver’s longstanding centre-right party, has swung so far to the right this time around that most of their councillors have defected to [ABC](#abc) and [TEAM](#team), the two new parties that make up Vancouver’s right of centre.
+The [NPA](#npa), Vancouver’s longstanding centre-right party, has swung so far to the right this time around that most of their councillors have defected to [ABC](#abc) and [TEAM](#team), the two new parties that make up Vancouver’s right-of-centre.

 <a name="change"></a>
 ## What kind of change do you want, exactly?